MystenLabs/sui/examples/move/transfer-to-object/README.md

    object that customers interact with.

-However, with the shared `Register`, payments must be made differently than simply transferring the coins to the Bill's Burgers shared object.
-In particular, without transfer-to-object, a payment to the `Register` object would involve taking the shared `Register` object for Bill's Burgers and adding the payment as a dynamic object field under it:
+However, with the shared `Register`, payments must be made differently than simply transferring the coins to the shared object.
+In particular, without transfer-to-object, a payment to the `Register` object would involve taking the shared `Register` object for the restaurant and adding the payment as a dynamic object field under it:

 ```move